bytebase/dbcost/README.md

 This project is under development and is very unstable.
 The way to start this project may improve as process goes on.

 ### Fetching Data
-Sample data is provided at [here](https://github.com/bytebase/dbcost/blob/main/store/data/sample.json).
-You may start dbcost in sample mode without fetching the cloud provider's latest pricing data.
-If you decide to start with sample data, just skip this step.
+We maintain our data manually.
+The data on dbcost.com is provided at [here](https://github.com/bytebase/dbcost/blob/main/store/data/dbInstance.json).

-Or, if you would like to fetch the newest data online, please apply for a [GCP API KEY](https://cloud.google.com/apigee/docs/api-platform/security/api-keys) with access to the [Cloud Billing API](https://cloud.google.com/billing/docs/reference/rest) yourself first.
+If you would like to fetch the latest data, please apply for a [GCP API KEY](https://cloud.google.com/apigee/docs/api-platform/security/api-keys) with access to the [Cloud Billing API](https://cloud.google.com/billing/docs/reference/rest) first.
 For AWS, the API is open to everyone, you do not need a API KEY to access relevant resource.

 #### Set environment variable